Applicable as of June 10, 2018.

 2.2 Right to erasure (GDPR article 17)

-Under the new legislation, the registered person has a clearer right to demand the deletion of his / her personal data.
+Under the legislation, the registered person has the right to demand the deletion of his / her personal data.
 This is called the right to erasure / right to be forgotten.
 The registrant may require that information about him / her be deleted when;

 – Location and period for field work